General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate Equivalences for Binary Classification

-with probability at least $1 - 4e^{-cn}$, where $C, c> 0$ are appropriately chosen universal constants.
-This implies that $\nnorm[2]{\normalize[2]{\barw} - \normalize[2]{\wmni}}$ is vanishingly small for any high-dimensional ensemble $\{(n,d,\blambda)\}_{n \geq 1}$ satisfying $d_2 \gg v^2 n$ and $d_{\infty} \gg v n$. \end{corollary} The proof of Corollary~\ref{cor:convergencehighdims} is in Appendix~\ref{sec:corhighdimsproof} and applies the operator norm concentration inequality of~\cite[Lemma 8]{hsu2021proliferation} (which in turn uses a volume argment from~\cite{pisier1999volume}).
+The proof of Corollary~\ref{cor:convergencehighdims} is in Appendix~\ref{sec:corhighdimsproof} and applies the operator norm concentration inequality of~\cite[Lemma 8]{hsu2021proliferation} (which in turn uses a volume argument from~\cite{pisier1999volume}).
 The corollary demonstrates the role of a sufficiently high-dimensional ensemble in ensuring that the implicit bias from a general convex loss eventually converges, in a directional sense, to the MNI.
 As a special case, consider the \emph{isotropic} high-dimensional ensemble for which $\blambda = \one$ and $v = 1$.
 Here, we have $d_2 = d_{\infty} = d$, and the required effective dimension conditions reduce to $d \gg n$. \cite{hsu2021proliferation} shows that when $d_2 \gg v^2 n$ and $d_{\infty} \gg v n \log n$, the stronger phenomenon of SVP would occur\footnote{The careful reader might notice that the SVP result has an extra $\log n$ factor in the required condition on the effective dimension $d_{\infty}$, that in fact turns out to be necessary~\citep{ardeshir2021support}.
 There is no contradiction with our results, because SVP describes a stronger phenomenon of \emph{exact} equivalence that holds even when $n$ and $d$ are finite, as opposed to our directional convergence result, which only gives exact asymptotic equivalence as $(n,d) \to \infty$. }, working from the condition in Proposition~\ref{thm:b_eqv_thm} Part 2.

-The independent sub-Gaussian setting considered in Corollary~\ref{cor:convergencehighdims} does not directly cover certain high-dimensional ensembles for which conditions for SVP have been characterized; in particular, mixture models~\citep{wang2022binary,wang2021benign,cao2021risk}.
+The anisotropic Gaussian or independent sub-Gaussian model for covariates considered in Corollary~\ref{cor:convergencehighdims} does not directly cover certain high-dimensional ensembles for which conditions for SVP have been characterized; in particular, mixture models~\citep{wang2022binary,wang2021benign,cao2021risk}.
 We believe that results similar to Corollary~\ref{cor:convergencehighdims} can also be established for these cases.